 Both men and women are at risk of losing muscle mass and fitness during periods of inactivity.

-One study found that muscle loss as a result of disuse was higher in females, while muscle loss as a result of aging or disease was higher in males.
+One study found that muscle tissue loss as a result of disuse was higher in female, while muscle loss as a result of aging or disease was higher in males.

 Diet

-Finally, how you eat will also play a part in how much muscle you lose, and how fast you lose it.
-If your calorie and protein intake drops significantly, you’re more likely to see muscle decline at a faster rate.
+Finally, the health of your diet will play a part in how much muscle you lose.
+If your calorie and protein intake drops significantly, you're more likely to see muscle mass decline at a faster rate.

 Losing Cardio & Endurance

-Studies indicate that aerobic fitness declines faster than muscle strength and size.
-One study found that participants’ endurance declined by 4 to 25 percent after 3 to 4 weeks without training, while another found significant reductions in VO2 max within 2 to 4 weeks of detraining.
+Researchers found that cardio fitness declines faster than muscle strength and size.
+One study found that athletes' endurance declined by 4 to 25 percent after 3 to 4 weeks without training, while another found significant reductions in VO2 max within 2 to 4 weeks of detraining.

 Will You Lose All Progress If You Stop Working Out?